miki-przygoda/Advanced-ADS-Python-CW/README.md

 The following chapters are available in the `clrsPython/` directory.

-Online table of contents can be found [here](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/11599/4e_toc.pdf)
+Online table of contents with coresponding pages to [Introduction to Algorithms, Fourth Edition](https://ebookcentral.proquest.com/lib/gre/detail.action?docID=6925615) can be found [here](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/11599/4e_toc.pdf)

 ## Data Files